St Christophe la Grotte and the sardinian way. In Crossbow 'the Shardun pass,'

 The valley of Entremont

-By coincidence during a walk we saw the valley at the south of Desert of Entremont 2014 my photo
+Found by coincidence, during a hike, we saw the valley at the south of Desert of Entremont 2014 My photo

-Then switching to the foot of mont Outeran
+Then the scene suddenly switches to the foot of mont Outeran, a few miles north.

-Above and below an unknown location.
 Probably the southern part of Mont l'Outeran, you can see on the photo below.
-But because of the zooming skills of the cameraman I was not able to locate the rock ridge they found the shot soldier and where Roland tries to flee.
-But It's nearby.
+But because of the zooming skills of the cameraman I was not able to locate the rocky ridge.

 Extra Photos of Voie Sarde